Dynamics of Schwarz reflections: the mating phenomena: Introduction

-One of the principal goals of this paper is to study the dynamics of the following one-parameter family of Schwarz reflection maps.
-We consider a fixed cardioid, and for each complex number $a$, we consider the circle centered at $a$ circumscribing the cardioid (see Figure~\ref{initial_tiles} and Figure~\ref{various_limit_sets}).
-Let $T_a$ denote the resulting algebraic droplet (the closed disc minus the open cardioid), and let $F_a$ denote the corresponding Schwarz reflection (the circle reflection $\sigma_a$ in its exterior, and the reflection $\sigma$ with respect to the cardioid in its interior).
-We denote this family of Schwarz reflections maps $F_a$ by $\mathcal{S}$ and call it the C\&C family (``circle \& cardioid").
+Schwarz reflections associated with quadrature domains provide us with a general method of constructing such matings.
+In this paper, we initiate the study of the following one-parameter family of Schwarz reflection maps, which give rise to conformal matings between the ideal triangle group and quadratic anti-polynomials $\overline{z}^2+c$.
+We consider a fixed cardioid, and for each complex number $a$, we consider the circle centered at $a$ circumscribing the cardioid (see Figure~\ref{real_slit_double} and Figure~\ref{various_limit_sets}).
+Let $T_a$ denote the resulting droplet (the closed disc minus the open cardioid), and let $F_a$ denote the corresponding Schwarz reflection (the circle reflection $\sigma_a$ in its exterior, and the reflection $\sigma$ with respect to the cardioid in its interior).
+We denote this family of Schwarz reflections maps $F_a$ by $\mathcal{S}$ and call it the circle-and-cardioid family.

-The Schwarz reflection map $F_a$ is unicritical; indeed, the circle reflection map $\sigma_a$ is univalent, while the cardioid reflection map $\sigma$ has a unique critical point at the origin.
-Note that the droplet $T_a$ has two singular point on its boundary.
-Removing these two singular point from $T_a$, we obtain the \emph{desingularized droplet} $T_a^0$ (which is also called the \emph{fundamental tile}).
+Note that the droplet $T_a$ has two singular points on its boundary.
+Removing these two singular points from $T_a$, we obtain the \emph{desingularized droplet}/\emph{fundamental tile} $T_a^0$.
 Recall that the \emph{non-escaping set} of $F_a$ (denoted by $K_a$) consists of all points that do not escape to the fundamental tile $T_a^0$ under iterates of $F_a$, while the \emph{tiling set} of $F_a$ (denoted by $T_a^\infty$) is the set of points that eventually escape to $T_a^0$.
+We call the components of the iterated preimages of $T_a^0$ \emph{tiles} of $F_a$.
 The boundary of the tiling set is called the \emph{limit set}, and is denoted by $\Gamma_a$.

+The Schwarz reflection map $F_a$ is unicritical; indeed, the circle reflection map $\sigma_a$ is univalent, while the cardioid reflection map $\sigma$ has a unique critical point at the origin.
 As in the case of quadratic polynomials, the non-escaping set of $F_a$ is {\it connected} if and only if it contains the unique critical point of $F_a$; i.e. the critical point does not escape to the fundamental tile.
-On the other hand, if the critical point escapes to the fundamental tile, the corresponding non-escaping set is totally disconnected (see Figure~\ref{various_limit_sets} for various connected non-escaping sets, and Figure~\ref{cantor_fig} for a totally disconnected non-escaping set).
+On the other hand, if the critical point escapes to the fundamental tile, the corresponding non-escaping set is totally disconnected (see Figure~\ref{various_limit_sets} for a connected non-escaping set and a totally disconnected non-escaping set).